Museum of Science & Industry (Tampa): History

 MOSI began in 1962 when Hillsborough County first approved funding for a youth museum in Sulphur Springs.
 Named the Museum of Science and Natural History, it provided natural science exhibits and education programs to children and adults.
 The name of the museum was changed to the Hillsborough County Museum in 1967.
 In 1976, the Hillsborough County Museum's advisory committee and staff started construction on a new museum in North Tampa that was to become the Museum of Science & Industry.
 The museum was completed in 1980 and permanently opened to the public on January 23, 1982.

 In 1995 the construction of the 190,000 square foot science center with Florida's only IMAX Dome Theatre, extensive permanent and temporary exhibition galleries, a planetarium and a public library was completed.
 Further renovations were done in 1996, 2001, and 2005.
 MOSI was the largest science center in the southeast and the 5th largest in the U.S.

 On August 13, 2017, MOSI closed 85% of their building and their IMAX theater to save money.
 Many exhibits were removed and the remaining exhibits were relocated to the previous "Kids in Charge" section of the museum.

+In 2022 it was announced that there were talks about building a new facility in downtown Tampa, but those plans were scrapped due to financial concerns.
+Instead, MOSI will focus on expanding its current location in North Tampa and adding new exhibits and programs.